Children need love – especially when they seem to deserve it the least.

-This is one mother’s quest to navigate the temper tantrums of a developing toddler brain.
+This is but one mother’s quest to navigate the temper tantrums of a developing toddler brain because life can get hard and things can go wrong, but no matter what, you’ve got to stay strong.

 When I read about the Terrible Twos, and how they “are really as bad as everyone says” and “aren’t called ‘terrible’ for nothing”, I furrowed my brow in dismay at the tempest-like hissy fits described.